 1. Take melted butter and dip marshmallow in it.

-2. Dip the marshmallow in the cinnamon and sugar (mix together) and explain how his body was covered in spiced to prepare him for his burial.
+2. Dip the marshmallow in the cinnamon and sugar (mix together) and explain how his body was covered in spices and oil to prepare him for his burial.

 3. Take a small golf size lump of dough or a crescent triangle.
-Explain this is the cloth his body was wrapped in. (make sure the marshmallow is completely covered in the dough.
+Explain this is the tomb where his body was placed.
+Roll out dough and make sure the marshmallow is completely covered in the dough.

-4. Dip in cinnamon sugar again just because it taste good.
+4. Dip dough in cinnamon sugar again just because it taste good no symbolic meaning.

 5. Place in the oven.
-This is the tomb/cave.
-Bake per your rolls instructions.
+Bake according to the instructions for your rolls.

 Celebrate!
 He is alive and enjoy the delicious roll.